hetznercloud/.github/profile/README.md

 ## Contribute ❤️

 Contributions are welcome, and they are greatly appreciated!
-You can help us improve the documentation, report or fix bugs, propose new features!
+Feel free to help us improve the documentation, report or fix bugs, propose new features!
 And if you are interested in [joining the team](https://www.hetzner-cloud.de/#jobs), do not hesitate to reach out to us.

 ###### 🙋 If you need help, reach us using the [Support Center](https://www.hetzner.com/support-center).